Volume 3: Zachary Griffiths, CFA

 Q: How do you cultivate a culture of innovation and adaptability within your team to stay ahead in the ever-evolving landscape of macro strategy?

-A: Its important to approach the markets with an open-mind and try not to let yourself get stuck in the box of historical norms.
-When working with analysts and strategists across our team we keep an open mind and look to foster discussions that consider the what-if and not just analyze the historical precedents to guide our thinking.
-Using our young talent to incorporate a potentially different perspective and approach to markets is key in staying ahead of the curve in many facets of life, including the financial markets.
+A: It’s important to approach the markets with an open mind and try not to let yourself get stuck in the box of historical norms.
+When working with analysts and strategists across our team we remain adaptable and look to foster discussions that consider the what-if and not just analyze the historical precedents to guide our thinking.
+Using our young talent to incorporate a potentially different perspective and approach is key to staying ahead of the curve in many facets of life, including the financial markets.

 Q: How do you ensure that your macro strategy accounts for diverse global perspectives and potential regional disparities?